 Any city we visit we always like to find a cool bar to have a refreshing beer at and they don’t come much cooler than Rudy’s in New York’s Hells Kitchen.
 Read the rest of this entry »

-Coney Island was once considered one of the world’s best amusements parks, but that was a very very long time ago.
-Today there are a few small attractions, a few shops, food vendors and a large boardwalk and beach.
-Before World War II Coney Island was the biggest amusement park in the United States, today the area is a shadow of its former self and in some places looks very run down.
-There have been various plans to restore or redevelop the area over the years but none have gained too much momentum. Â We think this is probably not a bad thing as some of the venues of the area have a quaint charm about them that would be a great loss if destroyed.
+Coney Island was once considered one of the world’s greatest amusement parks, but that was a very, very long time ago.
+Today, it features a handful of small attractions, a few shops, food vendors, a large boardwalk, and a beach.
+Before World War II, Coney Island was the biggest amusement park in the United States, attracting millions of visitors annually.
+Now, the area is a shadow of its former self, with some parts looking quite run-down.
+Various plans to restore or redevelop the area have been proposed over the years, but none have gained significant momentum.
+However, this may not be a bad thing, as some of the venues in the area possess a quaint charm that would be a great loss if they were destroyed.
 Read the rest of this entry »

 The beautiful Star of India is the world’s oldest active sailing ship and is the pride and joy of the San Diego Maritime Museum.
 Built in 1863 at the Ramsey Shipyard on the Isle of Man the ship was one of the first built of iron and was originally called Euterpe.
 As the Euterpe it suffered a bit of tragedy with a mutiny, collision and a nasty cyclone off the Bay of Bengal.
 The ship was also used in bringing emigrants to New Zealand, Australia and the Americas from England, Scotland and Ireland.
 The vessel even had time as a salmon hauler working in Alaska.
 Today she is the second oldest ship what is still sail worthy and the oldest iron hull merchant ship floating.
 The ship has been declared a United States Historic Landmark and still sails a couple of times a year.